kul-work/Technocratic-Democracy/FAQ.md

     * Lack of Impact Assessment: Laws are often passed without proper societal impact evaluation, leading to social tensions and protests as the primary feedback mechanism.
     * Short-Term Vision: Governments prioritize short-term solutions, lacking comprehensive and consistent economic and political visions.

-**2. What is Technocratic Democracy and how does it address these issues?**
+**What is Technocratic Democracy and how does it address these issues?**

 Technocratic Democracy aims to reform political systems for greater efficiency and rationality.
 It proposes: